-The best tracking and low-end accuracy will almost always be experienced in the highest wattage setting.
+The best tracking and low-end accuracy will most always be experienced in the highest wattage setting.
 So, if your music requires accurate Bass response, especially in combination with high GAIN settings, you will want to forego the extra harmonics that might otherwise be added in the lower wattage settings and just stick with the highest Power Setting.

-TREBLE: While the GAIN is the most powerful control in the channels, the TREBLE runs a close second.
+TREBLE: While the GAIN is the most powerful control in the Channels, the TREBLE runs a close second.
 The TREBLE is responsible for shaping the character of the Mode almost as much as the GAIN.
-It also tends to overshadow almost everything except PRESENCE, seeing as these two controls deal with top end and your ear is most sensitive at higher guitar frequencies.
+It also tends to overshadow almost everything except PRESENCE, seeing as these two controls deal with top end and that is always what reaches your ears fastest.
 Since it can overpower the rest of the Tone controls easily, its setting is crucial to a rich and balanced sound in all three of the Modes.
 Setting the TREBLE with care and taste in mind is also critical for the Tone control string to work in harmony.